shelleyolivia/learn-tutorials/celo/how-to-successfully-connect-to-a-celo-wallet-with-a-react-native-dapp.md

 **Important Note!**

 The default React Native library that is installed with the expo package will cause your app to break.
-To fix this, go to the `package.json` file and replace the `react-native` version value:

-with this: `^0.63.4` at the time of writing this tutorial.
+To fix this, go to the `package.json` file and replace the `react-native` version value with this: `^0.63.4` at the time of writing this tutorial.
 You can always use the most recent version of React Native.

 **A Note on the installed Packages**